 Seeing through Stone

-• A blue sky and clouds initially looks peaceful, but small details of detriment appear in the sky, looking ominous.
-The painting appears to be of the sky, but at the bottom, a street, grass, and prison appear from behind the clouds.
+• A blue sky with clouds initially looks peaceful, but small ominous details appear.
+At the bottom of the painting, a street, grass, and prison emerge from behind the clouds.

 Maria Gaspar, Cloud Out (Suspend), 2023.
 Archival inkjet print with oil pastel on paper, 41 × 75 inches.
 Image courtesy of the artist.
 Photo: Clare Britt.